slhck/ffmpeg-quality-metrics/README.md

     - put the `ffmpeg` executable in your `$PATH`
 - `pip3 install -r requirements.txt`

 Optionally, you may install FFmpeg with `libvmaf` support to run VMAF score calculation.
+Currently this is only supported when installing FFmpeg with Homebrew using [this tap](https://github.com/varenc/homebrew-ffmpeg/) and then running `brew install ffmpeg --with-libvmaf`.

 ## Installation